pabloj2001/ezsharp-compiler/README.md

 ```

 ## Future Improvements
+- Lexical Analysis
+    - Automate First and Follow sets generation

 - Syntax Analysis
-    - Automate First and Follow sets generation
     - Give better error messages (using empty cells in LL(1) table)
-    - ~~Clean up symbol table creation~~
+    - ~~Clean up symbol table creation~~ (completed in Semantic Analysis)
-    - ~~Add support for parantheses in boolean expressions~~
+    - ~~Add support for parantheses in boolean expressions~~ (completed in Semantic Analysis)
-    - ~~Add support for negated expressions (grammar change)~~
+    - ~~Add support for negated expressions (grammar change)~~ (completed in Semantic Analysis)

+- Semantic Analysis
+	- Clean up semantic actions

+- Intermediary Code Generation
+	- Use standard 3-TAC format
+	- 3-TAC optimization
+	- Properly propagate types to temp variables

 ## Additional Notes
 - The Productions for this grammar and the First and Follow sets were generated manually and can be found in the `simplified_productions.txt` and `first_follow_set.txt` files respectively.
 - The LL(1) table is generated automatically using the First and Follow sets, but a copy of what it looks like can be found in the `LL1_table.csv` file.
     - The production indices are the same as the indices for the productions found in the `syntax_analysis/productions.rs` file.
-    - Production index + 1 is outside of the array bounds as it represents all productions that go to epsilon.
+    - There's a production index used which is outside of the array bounds that represents all productions that go to epsilon.